 A summary of Stage 1 and 2 subtasks is presented in Figure 1.3.
 More detail on the methodology of each of these stages is presented in Section 4, Section 6 and Section 11.

-Although the following report is the main output of Stage 2, it also provides a summary of all project outcomes and deliverables to date.
+Although the following report is the main output of Stage 2, it also provides a summary of all project deliverables outcomes and date.

 Central Expenditure Evaluation Unit, Department of Public Expenditure and Reform